metta-systems/metta.systems/content/notes/Metta-mashable-techdemo-storyboard.md

+---
+date: 2016-03-07
-# Metta - mashable techdemo storyboard
+title: Metta - mashable techdemo storyboard
+categories: [metta]
+type: post
+---
 Fire up console, we'll use two consoles for this demo - one will run the streaming video server, another will be our client.
 The

     $